 - We may use the data to answer additional research questions in other research studies which are outside the scope of the research study ("Future Research").
 We may also share the data with other researchers within and/or outside of Singapore, for use in Future Research. - [Modify as relevant for your study.
 Otherwise, delete.]
 We may deposit the data into a research data repository for long-term use by the wider research community, for use in Future Research.
 Researchers share information with each other by depositing data into research databases.
 These databases store information from many other research studies.
 Researchers can then study the combined information to learn even more about human health and diseases, to advance medical research. - We may deposit the data into one or more open-access (public scientific database) and/or controlled-access research databases.
 Anyone on the Internet can access publicly accessible database.
-Only researchers (including private companies involved in publicly-funded research) who apply and are granted approval can access controlled-access databases. - Where required, researchers may request that the research data be combined or linked with data from other sources, including but not limited to healthcare billing information, government administrative and/or research data such as health, and health-related data social data, education data, birth and death data, economic and housing data, data from disease registries and databases, whether by itself or with the assistance of a data intermediary.
+Only researchers (including private companies involved in publicly-funded research) who apply and are granted approval can access controlled-access databases. - [Include for scenarios that allow data linkages with data from NMRC Research Data Repository (BRAIN or TRUST platform) ONLY.
+Modify if required.
+Otherwise, delete.]
+Where required, researchers may request that the research data be combined or linked with data from other sources, including but not limited to healthcare billing information, government administrative and/or research data such as health, and health-related data social data, education data, birth and death data, economic and housing data, data from disease registries and databases, whether by itself or with the assistance of a data intermediary.
 This will enrich their data analysis and provide valuable information for policy and research into health and wellbeing of the population (public interest).
 The data intermediary will use strict privacy preserving policies, protocols and procedures to ensure security of the data and confidentiality of the individuals the records relate to. - You should not expect to get personal test results from Future Research.
 However, it may be possible that incidental findings will be detected in the course of conducting Future Research.
 If this happens, we may contact you to find out if you would like to learn more.
 Only medically actionable incidental findings (where medical treatment is available) will be disclosed.
 You will be asked to indicate whether you wish to be re-identified and notified in the event of an important incidental finding that is related to you. - We may also use the data for purposes other than research such as teaching, or training future researchers, development of health policy, or (to expand as necessary).